iterative/dvc.org/content/docs/command-reference/checkout.md

 ```

 We can now run `dvc checkout` to update the most recent `model.pkl`, `data.xml`,
 and any other files tracked by DVC.
-The model file hash, `ab349c2...`, is saved
+The model file hash (`ab349c2...`) is saved
-in the `dvc.lock` file, for example, so it can be confirmed with:
+in `dvc.lock`, and it can be confirmed with:

 ```dvc
 $ dvc checkout